-Revenue from the sale of cannabis products is recognized by Oasis at the point of sale, at which time payment is received.
+Revenue from the sale of cannabis products is recognized by Oasis at the point of sale, at which time payment is received, the product is delivered, and the Company's performance obligation has been met.
 Management estimates an allowance for sales returns.